One more time

 Whose crossings

-Enable me to grope in
+Enable me to

 my hauntings—grow in